abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerApiScopeProperties

-This table can be used to store information about properties of an API scope, including the key, value and API scope id.
-These properties can be used to store additional metadata or configuration information related to the API scopes.
+This table can store information about the properties of an API scope, including the key, value and API scope id.
+These properties can store additional metadata or configuration information related to the API scopes.

 #### Foreign Keys